Digital Transformation: What It Is and How It Helps Your Business

 The Ransomware Payment Itself

-Naturally, any ransomware attack will include a ransom payment by its very nature.
-Most ransomware attacks are unreported and many enterprises are advised not to accept any demands.
+By its very nature, any ransomware attack will include a ransom payment.
+Most ransomware attacks are unreported, and many enterprises are advised not to accept any demands.
 But plenty of firms do so regardless.
 Some estimates indicate that average ransomware payouts are over $300,000.

 Some enterprises may have no choice when paying a ransom fee.
-If sensitive company data is on the line, they might not have enough time to come up with an alternative solution if they want to prevent sensitive information from leaking to the public.
-This could include customers’ credit card numbers or other identifying information.
+If sensitive company data is on the line, they might not have enough time to devise an alternative solution to prevent sensitive information—such as customers’ credit card numbers or other identifying information—from leaking to the public.

-In this way, ransomware attacks may cost a business money twice: first when the business pays the ransom fee, and another time when the business repairs any damage done by an attack.
+In this way, ransomware attacks may cost a business money twice: once when the business pays the ransom fee and again when it repairs any damage caused by an attack.

 Read more in our blog: 4 Dangerous Ransomware Attacks Proven False